 Committed to a Better Way Forward

 We’re thrilled to have two wonderful organizations working with us, the Thurgood Marshall College Fund and the Sean Anderson Foundation, that share in our commitment to helping young adults realize their true potential.
-The Moguls in the Making program is a collective effort to help equip the underserved with the skills needed to achieve economic success.
+The Moguls in the Making program is a collective effort to help equip HBCU students with the skills needed to achieve economic success.
 It’s about creating an opportunity to help mobilize the next generation of entrepreneurs.

 “We believe so much in this idea of economic mobility,” says Andrea Brimmer, chief marketing and public relations officer at Ally.
 “Anybody can write a check, but it takes a special company to do the right thing.”